Old-Fashioned Chivalrous Romance 101 – A Guide

 - A kiss is emotional and romantic often with some sort of build up.

-- The male hero ‘usually’ (definite exceptions) have old-fashioned manners of some kind (though he can still seem rude or arrogant: think of Darcy for instance or just plain villainous like Heathcliff who returns like a devil in well-mannered disguise)
+- The male heroes ‘usually’ (definite exceptions) have old-fashioned manners of some kind (though he can still seem rude or arrogant: think of Darcy for instance or just plain villainous like Heathcliff who returns like a devil in well-mannered disguise).

 - Chivalry’s not dead.

-- While present-day stories should “live” in the modern day world, old-fashioned romance is not focused heavily on modern dating trends (though some of those can still use old-fashioned elements and make the cut.
-Hello, You’ve Got Mail is genius!)
+- While contemporary stories should “live” in the modern day world, old-fashioned romance is not focused heavily on modern dating trends (though some of those can still use old-fashioned elements and make the cut.
+You’ve Got Mail is genius!)

-- The story is typically more than just about romance.
+- The story’s typically more than just about romance.
 All the great love stories have other themes and subplots interweaved into the story.
 The romance also can’t feel like an afterthought and an add-on.
 Usually, the romance is important to the actual story.

 - Layered characters worth reading and/or watching.

 - Not worried about being politically correct.
 Meaning characters can have all kinds of backgrounds and/or histories.
 As well as various types of personalities and flaws – including disturbing ones.
 This means female characters can be more than just the “strong” female character.
 She can also be soft, innocent, selfish, have a troubled background, etc. Or a male character can be a Byronic Hero or incredibly dark.
 It’s not about “who” someone is but about how the writer/director presents the story.

-- However, the male hero should not be lazy and/or unambitious unless a major transformation is at work.
+- However, the male hero should not be lazy and/or unambitious unless a major transformation’s at work.
 This type of male lead is part of the problem with romances in stories today.

 - Real, honest love with real-world problems.
 Helping someone overcome an addiction or working through a troubled marriage is also very romantic.
 Or an elderly man helping his sickly wife every day.

-- That said, romance does not need to be “realistic,” or even necessarily “healthy.”
-We are more concerned about whether or not it is part of a good story.
-Romeo and Juliet or Wuthering Heights are not about healthy romances but they are both incredible stories and engaging to read and/or watch.
+- That said, romance doesn’t need to be “realistic,” or even necessarily “healthy.”
+We’re more concerned about whether or not it’s part of a good story.
+Romeo and Juliet or Wuthering Heights aren’t about healthy romances but they’re both incredible stories and engaging to read and/or watch.